ainefairbrother/ensembl-variation-pipelines/README.md

 - `skip_vep` : (optional) If value is 1, the pipeline will skip running `nextflow-vep`, default: `0`.

-In `nextflow-vep` is skipped, the VCF file provided in the `input_config.json` should be VCF files that are already run through VEP (with configuration required by vcf_prepper pipeline)
+If `nextflow-vep` is skipped, the VCF file provided in the `input_config.json` should be VCF files that have already been run through VEP (with appropriate configuration required by vcf_prepper pipeline)

 - `skip_create_config` : (optional) If value is 1, the pipeline will skip creating the config files, default: `0`.

 The config files that falls under this condition are -
 * synonyms file: File containing sequence region synonyms and their original names in tab limited file created from Ensembl core database.
-Needed for renameChr step.
+Needed for `renameChr` step.
 * chrom sizes file: File containing sequence regions and their lengths in tab limited file.
 Used by UCSC tools to create bigWig and bogBeds.

-- `ini_file` : (optional) A INI file that is used by the createConfigs step to generate the config files, default: `ensembl-variation-pipelines/nextflow/nf_config/DEFAULT.ini`.
+- `ini_file` : (optional) A INI file that is used by the `createConfigs` step to generate the config files, default: `ensembl-variation-pipelines/nextflow/nf_config/DEFAULT.ini`.

-The file generally looks like this -
+The file format is -
 ```
 [database]
 host = <hostname>